besmera/besmera.github.io/src/ccscse2018/Infrastructure.md

     * We have nodejs, npm, etc... installed already
     * Client machines are behind NAT
     * Ngrock to the rescue
-    * Ngrock is not on our machines and we need it for class next week!

 ## And Now